gkwa/manyeast/prompt-use-gruntwork-boilerplate-as-library-to-parse-yaml/prompt-use-gruntwork-boilerplate-as-library-to-parse-yaml.md

 You'll notice that we have variables stored in `boilerplate.yml` along with templates stored in arbitrary set of files that are golang templates.

-Our goal is to create a golang app with subcommand `gather` that will recurse 1 or more direcotries for boilerplate templates along with the templates config files `boilerplate.yml`.
+Our goal is to create a golang app with subcommand `gather` that will recurse 1 or more directories for boilerplate templates along with the templates config files `boilerplate.yml`.

 We are generating a manifest of the templates and their config files.

-We need a data strucutre
+We need a data structure

 - the paths to our templates
 - the paths to our boilerplate files